Will Shortz: Personal life

 Shortz resides in Pleasantville, New York, where he works from home.
 He is an avid table tennis player.
-In May 2011, with Barbadian champion (and his long-time friend) Robert Roberts, he opened one of the largest table tennis clubs in the Northeast in Pleasantville.
+In May 2011, with Barbadian champion (and long-time friend) Robert Roberts, he opened one of the largest table tennis clubs in the Northeast in Pleasantville.
 In 2012, Shortz set a goal for himself to play table tennis every day for a year, but surpassed his goal, playing for 1000 consecutive days, and then eventually reaching a streak of 10 years in 2022.

 In his free time, Shortz also enjoys biking, reading, traveling, and collecting antique puzzle books.

-Shortz stated in a February 2023 interview that he has a male partner and that they intend to get married.
+Shortz came out as gay in an interview with The New Yorker in February 2023.
+He married his husband in August 2023.

+Shortz, who had a history of untreated hypertension, had a stroke at home on February 4, 2024, and a second larger stroke while being treated at Northern Westchester Hospital.
+He received intravenous thrombolysis.
+He began rehabilitation at Burke Rehabilitation Hospital, transferred in March to a subacute facility close to his home, and in April had returned home.
+As of November 2024, he was still in therapy as an outpatient multiple days per week.
+During Shortz's hospitalization and initial recovery, Joel Fagliano oversaw editing of the crossword for The New York Times through December 2024.
+Shortz, while still in recovery, returned to edit the crossword starting December 30, 2024.